Clean Code for IT Specialists: Clean Programming from the Start

 Better than comments: Use meaningful function names that explain what happens.

-4. Formatting and Structure
+4. Formatting and structure

 Consistent formatting is crucial for readability.
 Your code should look like a well-structured text: